 Banks and payment services providers use authentication as a process to verify your identity.
 Authentication aims to ensure that the person requesting access to your account, or trying to make a payment, is either you or someone to whom you have given consent.

 What elements constitute authentication?

 There are three different types of authentication.
-In order to satisfy the requirements of SCA, two of the following three measures must be met and provided by the customer in order to complete their payment:
+In order to satisfy the requirements, two of the following three measures must be met and provided by the customer in order to complete their payment:

-1. Knowledge — something only the customer knows, for example, a PIN, password, passphrase, or secret answer
+1. Knowledge — something only the customer knows, for example, a PIN, passphrase, or secret answer

 2. Possession — something only the customer possesses’, such as their mobile phone or smartwatch